krcmehmet/Python-xApps/README.rst

 # Python-xApps
-Python codes  for RIC xApp for prediction and decision There are two Python codes and also data (dataset1.csv).
+Python codes  for RIC xApp for prediction and decision

-First Python code: xapp_prediction.py
+ Python code: xapp_prediction.py

-It implements a Neural Network as a ML model to make prediction.
-Given tha data (dataset1.csv), it perfoms training and also validation.
+It implements Gaussain Process Regression (GPR) as a ML model to make prediction.
+Given tha data (pla.csv), which PRB utilization taken from a real network in percentage, it perfoms training and also validation.
+Testing performance is based on MAE.
+This xapp forecasts PRB utilization in near future (e.g, next 500 ms.).
+We train GPR with prediciton.py and save it.
+This xapp takes the save model and use it.
-Testing performance is based on root mean square (RMSE).
-RMSE value (a floating number) found after running this code is saved  to be the input for the next xapp.
-As a simple PoC study, this RMSE value will be our message to be sent to next xapp, xapp_decision,  through RMR.

-Second Python code: xapp_decision.py
+ Python code: xapp_decision.py

-It makes a decision given the input (RMSE value) from xapp_predicition.
-At the moment, it just makes very simple decision: If RMSE is below a threshold it prints "RMSE is good enough, continue".
+It makes a decision given the input from xapp_predicition.
+It implements two different algorithms ALG1 and ALG2.
+In decision.py there is paramater ALG which needs to be set  to 1 if ALG1 wants to be run.
+After this change it needs to rebuilt  and use sudo docker-compose build (after any code change it needs to rebuilt).
 This will be the second xapp and sends back an ACK to xapp_prediction when the message is received correctly.

 ## Installation